 Step 1: Don’t guess your baby’s temperature

 If you suspect a fever you have to test your baby’s temperature.
-So many parents only guess, or do not even own a thermometer.
-How high the temperature is can give a clue to the type of infection (viral or bacterial) and will help you to distinguish fussiness and mild illness from a serious problem.
+Often parents only guess, and many do not even own a thermometer.
+How high the temperature is can give a clue to the type of infection (viral or bacterial) and will help you to distinguish fussiness and mild illness from a more serious infection.
 You also need to monitor temperature before and after medication to see if it was effective.

 It’s important to choose the correct thermometer, as with digital thermometers a poor quality product will give inaccurate readings.

-Many parents still use underarm thermometers, but these are not ideal for babies.
+Many parents still use underarm thermometers, and though they may work well for older children they are not ideal for babies.
 You need to keep it in place for around 3 minutes in order to get a correct reading.
 Very few little ones will lie still this long, and if baby is asleep it may very well wake him up.
 It also needs to be in direct contact with baby’s skin, and most small babies have a hollow in the armpit which makes this difficult.
 Therefore the reading may well show a lower temperature than baby really has.

 Invest in a good quality ear or forehead thermometer.
-Our BabyWombWorld Dual Digital Ear and Forehead Thermometer actually does both!
+Our BabyWombWorld 3-in-1 Dual Infrared Ear and Forehead Thermometer actually does both!
 You can have an accurate reading in seconds, without even waking baby if asleep.
 It also has a fever alarm to alert you if the temperature is indeed high.

 Step 2: Is it really fever?